bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns every `nth` element in a list.
+### Returns every `nth` element in a list

 -   Use slice notation to create a new list that contains every `nth` element of the given list.

 ```py
 def every_nth(lst, nth):